fate2013/actor/README.md

 PDDL

 ### TODO
+*   can a player send N marches to the same tile?
 *   simulate mysql shutdown
     - done! golang mysql driver with breaker will handle this
 *   WHERE UNIX_TIMESTAMP(time_end) index hit